r3nt0n/zombiegang/README.md

 **Note:** This is just a simple way to kickstart all the initial stuff.
 Obviously, in production environments you can use separate servers for DB and CC, and replace the http server for something like Apache or Nginx.

 **IMPORTANT NOTE:** zombiegang is still on development phase, some features wasn't tested under all possible scenarios yet.
-Any bug  reported could help.
+Any bug reported could be helpful.

 ### Create database